|HM Royal Dockyard Deptford|

 The Tudor dockyard

 The dockyard initially consisted of little more than a dry dock and a storehouse, with a pond being converted into a basin in 1517 to provide mooring for several of the King's ships.
 More storehouses were built between 1513 and 1514 at Deptford and further down the Thames at Erith, in order to service the navy's needs in the War of the League of Cambrai.
 The basin converted from the pond in 1517 was divided into three parts, covering a total of eight acres, and deep enough to take a 1000-ton ship.
-The physical expansion of Deptford at this time was reflected in the increasing development and sophistication of naval administration, and with the creation of the antecedent of the Navy Board in the mid-sixteenth century, a new house was built at Deptford for the "officers' clerks of the Admiralty".
+The physical expansion of Deptford at this time was reflected in the increasing development and sophistication of naval administration, and with the creation of the Council of the Marine in the mid-sixteenth century, a new house was built at Deptford for the "officers' clerks of the Admiralty".

 The dockyard grew to be the most important of the royal dockyards, employing increasing numbers of workers, and expanding to incorporate new storehouses.
 Its importance meant that it was visited on occasion by the monarch to inspect new ships building there.
-This was reflected in the expenditure of £88 by the Treasurer of the Navy in 1550 in order to pay for Deptford High Street to be paved, as the road was "previously so noisome and full of filth that the King's Majesty might not pass to and fro to see the building of his Highness's ships."
+This was reflected in the expenditure of £88 by the Treasurer of Marine Causes in 1550 in order to pay for Deptford High Street to be paved, as the road was "previously so noisome and full of filth that the King's Majesty might not pass to and fro to see the building of his Highness's ships."

 The dock was rebuilt and wharves expanded to cover 500–600 feet of the river front by the end of the sixteenth century.
 It had by then become known as the "King's Yard".
 Deptford became increasingly sophisticated in its operations, with £150 paid in 1578 to build gates for the dry dock, removing the necessity of constructing a temporary earth dockhead and then digging it away to free the ship once work had been completed.[a]